aerogear/modern-appdev-workshop/README.md

 The workshop is divided into the following sections:

-1. Building your first GraphQL server using AeroGear Graphback
+1. Bulding Your first GraphQL Server using AeroGear Graphback and AeroGear Voyager-Server
-2. Building your first GraphQL Client with React, GraphQL and AeroGear DataSync
+2. Bulding Your first GraphQL Client with React, GraphQL and AeroGear DataSync
 3. Implementing Offline support and Conflict resolution in your applications
 4. Deployment to OpenShift
 5. Creating an Application in The Mobile Developer Console